microsoft/fluentui-react-native/CONTRIBUTING.md

-# Wrapping FluentUI Apple Controls in FluentUI React Native
+# Contributing

 ## Pre-requisites

 This guide assumes you:

-- Are familiar with Objective C / Swift programming
 - Have read through the [React Native Docs](https://reactnative.dev/docs/).
 In particular:
   - Understand classes vs function components (we use the latter) and [hooks](https://reactjs.org/docs/hooks-intro.html).
 Here's a good [video](https://www.youtube.com/watch?v=dpw9EHDh2bM) that explains function components and hooks for traditional OOP developers.
   - Understand [Native Modules](https://reactnative.dev/docs/native-modules-ios).
 - Have a local fork of FluentUI React Native and have run the test app.

-## Random info related to FluentUI React Native needed for this guide

-Here I list a lot random concepts / info about specifics to FluentUI React Native.
-This is by no means that organized, and I'm happy for this info to be split out / moved around.

-### Experimental vs component directory

-There are two directories where components exist, the normal `packages/components` and `packages/experimental`.
-In general, the `experimental` directory is where components and frameworks we are iterating on get placed.
-It was originally created when we wrote the Compose V2 framework, and wanted to create duplicates of existing components in a different location so we could A/B test.
+## Understanding the Repository Structure

+There are some specific quirks to this repository, that I will try to address here.

-### Old Framework vs new Framework (Compose V2)
+### Old framework vs new framework (Compose V2)

 There's [documentation](https://github.com/microsoft/fluentui-react-native/tree/master/packages/components) for how to author a control, specifically with their two frameworks [foundation-compose](https://github.com/microsoft/fluentui-react-native/tree/master/packages/framework/foundation-compose) and [foundation-composable](https://github.com/microsoft/fluentui-react-native/tree/master/packages/framework/foundation-composable).
 Since that documentation was written, we have written a new component framework (PR's [here](https://github.com/microsoft/fluentui-react-native/pull/335) and [here](https://github.com/microsoft/fluentui-react-native/pull/400)) at `packages/experimental/framework` that is simpler/easier to use, and is the new preferred way to create components.
 Components that use this new framework are located at `packages/experimental` and are copies of the controls located at `packages/components` which still uses the old frameworks.
 Any new components should use the new framework.
 The old documentation is still good to read, specifically for using foundation-compose, as a lot of it applies to the new component.

+There are two directories where components exist, the normal `packages/components` and `packages/experimental`.
+In general, the `experimental` directory is where components and frameworks we are iterating on get placed.
+It was originally created when we wrote the Compose V2 framework, and wanted to create duplicates of existing components in a different location so we could A/B test.

+## Understanding the framework

+Our framework has a few key concepts that you should be familiar with.

 ### Slots